Long work hours and your health

 To be honest, Hong Long’s frenetic work culture is not really news for those of us who have lived and worked in the city.
 After all, most people in Hong Kong work 6 days a week – not to mention the fact that many in the city also need to work longer hours in order to be able to afford to pay their rents.

 As there is an increasing amount of data pointing to the fact that long working hours could be having a negative impact on your health, this Pacific Prime Hong Kong article looks at some of the most common health related effects overwork can have.

 1. You get less sleep

-According to WebMD, there are both short and long term negative effects sleep debt can have on your health and also put you at risk of developing serious conditions including:
+According to WebMD, there are both short and long term negative effects that sleep deprivation can have on your health, and it can also put you at risk of developing serious conditions including:

 - Heart diseases (more on that below)

 Not to mention the fact that sleep deprivation impairs our ability to concentrate, which could lead to increased risk of accidents at work and decreased productivity.

 2. You are putting your heart at risk

 Getting less sleep because we are working long hours, combined with the fact that many of us are sitting all day lead to an increasingly sedentary life.
 This puts us at an increased risk of heart diseases including: